akim42003/SOFIA/docs/ollama-brain.md

 ## Overview

 The Ollama Brain (`sofia/core/brain.py`) implements a local AI interface using the Ollama library.
 It provides the same capabilities as the OpenAI Brain but runs models locally, offering privacy, offline operation, and cost efficiency.
+The brain features automatic memory management, screenshot optimization, and robust error handling for production use.

 ## Architecture